RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK1921/Quickstart/README.md

   caption="Opening RAK1921 example for RAK11310 WisBlock Core"
 />

 3. Before compiling the project, it is necessary to install the libraries.
-Just click on the links highlighted in red in Figure 9 to install each library.
+Just click on the links highlighted in red, as shown in **Figure 9**, to install each library.

 <rk-img
   src="/assets/images/wisblock/rak1921/quickstart/rak1921-library.png"